 Regardless of the decisions that your company makes, ensure that your work-from-home policies are well documented and properly communicated to the entire organization.
 This will ensure that all employees understand the rationale behind your decisions and are clear of what is expected for those who are provided more flexibility in their roles.

 To learn more about Carl, connect with him on LinkedIn.
+To receive a complimentary consultation session, you can reach out to him at 312.878.4136 to aid your future-of-work decisions.

 For more thought leadership content from our TalentRise team, be sure to check out our TalentRise blog.